-1Centro Singular de Investigación en Tecnoloxías Intelixentes (CiTIUS), Universidade de Santiago de Compostela

-Corresponding author: Alberto Bugarín
+Centro Singular de Investigación en Tecnoloxías Intelixentes (CiTIUS), Universidade de Santiago de Compostela, E15782 Santiago de Compostela, Spain Corresponding author: Alberto Bugarín (alberto.bugarin.diz@usc.es)

-This research was funded by the Spanish Ministry for Science, Innovation, and Universities (grant TIN2017-84796-C2-1-R) and the Galician Ministry of Education, University and Professional Training (grants ED431C 2018/29 and "accreditation 2016-2019, ED431G/08").
+This work was supported in part by the Spanish Ministry for Science, Innovation, and Universities under Grant TIN2017-84796-C2-1-R, and in part by the Galician Ministry of Education, University, and Professional Training under Grant ED431C 2018/29 and "accreditation 2016-2019, Grant ED431G/08."
 All grants were co-funded by the European Regional Development Fund (ERDF/FEDER program).

 ABSTRACT In this paper, we deal with one of the current challenges in process mining enhancement: the prediction of remaining times in business processes.
-Accurate predictions of the remaining time, defined as the required time for an instance process to finish, are critical in many systems for organisations being able to establish a priori requirements, for optimal management of resources or for improving the quality of the services organisations provide.
-Our approach consists of i) extracting and assessing a number of features on the business logs, that provide a structural characterisation of the traces; ii) extending the well-known annotated transition system (ATS) model to include these features; iii) proposing a partitioning strategy for the lists of features associated to each state in the extended ATS; and iv) applying a linear regression technique to each partition for predicting the remaining time of new traces.
+Accurate predictions of the remaining time, defined as the required time for an instance process to finish, are critical in many systems for organizations being able to establish a priori requirements, for optimal management of resources or for improving the quality of the services organizations provide.
+Our approach consists of i) extracting and assessing a number of features on the business logs, that provide a structural characterization of the traces; ii) extending the well-known annotated transition system (ATS) model to include these features; iii) proposing a partitioning strategy for the lists of features associated to each state in the extended ATS; and iv) applying a linear regression technique to each partition for predicting the remaining time of new traces.
 Extensive experimentation using eight attributes and ten real-life datasets show that the proposed approach outperforms in terms of mean absolute error and accuracy all the other approaches in state of the art, which includes ATS-based, non-ATS based as well as Deep Learning-based approaches.